Community Wellness Projects

 Life Without Community Wellness Projects:

-Without Community Wellness Projects, it is doubtful that we would have so many wonderful programs to help low-income families, including those listed below.
+Without Community Wellness Projects, it is doubtful that we would have so many wonderful programs to help low-income families, including those listed above.
 Community Wellness Projects provide the funds to develop programs and partially fund them.
 Without NCO's leverage, we would not have secured these grants.

 Why Is NCO Involved in the Local Food Movement?

 As our committee talked, we began to develop strategies.
 Could we reduce health care costs through prevention?
 Some poor health is lifestyle-related, and by encouraging people to stay as healthy as possible, could we prevent some illness?
 We decided to promote programs that create access to affordable, healthy food.
 Our farmers produce amazing quality vegetables locally; but they are small farmers, and without the benefit of any farm subsidies they need to charge the true cost of production.
-Many families simply can’t afford fresh fruits and vegetables, and some families no longer know how to cook from scratch.
+Many families simply can’t afford fresh fruits and vegetables, and some families no longer know how to cook from scratch with core ingredients.

 We knew community gardens could provide access to healthy food.
 At the same time, they provide opportunities for exercise and bring people together in ways that strengthen community (both healthy endeavors).
 By supporting small farmers and helping to “grow” more farmers, we could also have an impact on job creation.